TonyLianLong/stable-diffusion-xl-demo/benchmark/README.md

 # Benchmarking Script
 Simply run the scripts to benchmark both SD XL and SD v2.1.
 Run `prompts.py` to get the markdown table.
 Seeds are used so the generation should be reproducible (this is also why SDv1.5 results look aligned with SDv2.1 results).
+At the same time, [feel free to try the SDXL demo on colab](https://github.com/TonyLianLong/stable-diffusion-xl-demo).